Tess Daly: Television

 In November 2013, Daly guest-presented an episode of The One Show alongside Matt Baker.
 In early 2015, she co-hosted Strictly Come Dancing charity spin-off The People's Strictly for Comic Relief for BBC One.
 In 2015, Daly co-hosted Being Mum, a new show for AOL alongside Rochelle Humes.

-In 2019, she played an unnamed character who hosts fictional TV show The Spotlight, in the CBBC drama: Almost Never.
+In 2019, she played an unnamed character who hosts fictional TV show The Spotlight, in the CBBC drama, Almost Never.

 Other work

 In 2011, Daly's first novel, The Camera Never Lies, a tale of love behind the scenes, was published by Coronet, an imprint of Hodder & Stoughton.
 It's Up to You New York, Daly's second book, was published in 2013.

 In 2013, she became the new face of L'Oréal.
 In December 2017, Daly became the new face of Vitabiotics' Wellwoman supplement brand.
+She is the co-founder, with former swimwear model Gayle Lawton, of the swimwear brand Naia Beach.

 Personal life

-Daly married DJ and TV presenter Vernon Kay on 12 September 2003, at St Mary's Catholic Church in Horwich, near Bolton.
-Together, they have two daughters; Phoebe, born on 17 October 2004, and Amber, born on 30 May 2009.
-Daly and Kay live in Beaconsfield, Buckinghamshire.
+Daly married DJ and television presenter Vernon Kay on 12 September 2003 at St Mary's Catholic Church in Horwich, near Bolton.
+They have two daughters, born in 2004 and 2009, and live in Beaconsfield, Buckinghamshire.

+Daly was appointed Member of the Order of the British Empire (MBE) in the 2025 Birthday Honours for services to broadcasting.